qdbp/py9status/README.md

 and, optionally,
 - `handle_click`

-`read` takes no argument and produces either a dict of output values.
+`read` takes no argument and produces a dict of output values.
+Output what you please, and these values will be processed by the `format` method.
 It is recommended to document this well following the convention in the example units.
-Output what you please, and these values will be processed by the format method.

 `format` takes the dict output by `read` and outputs a string, with pango formatting, to be displayed on the statusline.
-For well written units, the documentation should document read's output, and format should be overwritable without delving into `read`'s inner workings.
 This method is how output is customized - you're in charge!
+For well written units, the documentation should document `read`'s output, and `format` should be overwritable without delving into `read`'s inner workings.

 `handle_click` takes a dict corresponding to a click event (according to the i3bar JSON API) and returns nothing.
 This code should a) produce useful side effects independent of the py3status control loop and/or b) modify the unit's state such that the next invocation of `read` or `format` does something usefully different.
 Really, do whatever.